felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.13.3-dev1 =
+= 1.13.3-dev2 =

-(2017/03/21) Added a new "Organization" selector when the Schema Item Type is an Organization.
+(2017/03/22) Added a new "Organization" selector in the Social Settings metabox when the Schema Item Type is an Organization.

 = 1.13.2-1 =